jgoerzen/docker-debian-base/README.md

 # Orderly Shutdown

+You can cause `docker stop` to invoke an orderly shutdown by running the container like this:

+    docker run -td --stop-signal=SIGPWR --name=name jgoerzen/debian-base-whatever

+If you don't start it this way, you can instead use these steps:

+    docker kill -s SIGPWR container
+    sleep 10
+    docker kill container

+## Orderly Shutdown Mechanics

 By default, `docker stop` sends the SIGTERM (and, later, SIGKILL) signal to PID 1 (init) iniside a container.  sysvinit does not act upon this signal.
 This will shut down a container, but it will not give your shutdown scripts